About us

 Her doctoral thesis focusses on posthumanism and transhumanism in the work of Jeanette Winterson.
 Her research interests are contemporary literature and philosophy, posthumanism, and film.

-Ana María Crespo Gómez (Phd)
+Ana María Crespo Gómez (PhD)

 Treasurer